heat and the heart

 “Avoid the peak of the midday and afternoon heat by choosing to be active in the morning or evening when it’s cooler,” says Daniel Green, MD, a cardiologist with Bon Secours Upstate Cardiology.

-This means a more comfortable workout, and it may reduce the risk of a heat-related illness.
+This means a more comfortable workout, and it may reduce the risk of a heat-related illness, such as heat exhaustion or heat stroke.
 You still need to stay hydrated, so keep drinking that water!

 When you exercise, your heart rate goes up.
 But heat can also cause your heart rate to go up.
 But why does heat increase heart rate?
 Your body is equipped to handle the heat and keep your body temperature stable.
 In order to do this, your heart has to work harder, which can elevate your heart rate.
-Keep this in mind when exercising that your heart is already working harder in the heat, so you might need to reduce your intensity.
+Keep in mind that when exercising, your heart is already working harder in the heat, so you might need to reduce your intensity.
+This is especially true for people who already have heart conditions or poor heart health, such as high blood pressure, heart failure and heart disease.

 Warning signs to look out for